pcatach/pcatach.github.io/_posts/2023-03-08-zero-to-one.md

 The answer to this question is necessarily a secret: a truth about the world that no one else knows.
 Some examples of secrets:

 - Tesla: cleantech is a social phenomenon not an environmental one
-- Airbnb, Uber, Lyft: guests have to pay high hotel prices, property owners can't easily rent out their unoccupied space
+- Airbnb: guests have to pay high hotel prices, property owners can't easily rent out their unoccupied space (similar for Uber, Lyft)
 - Google: proprietary indexing and searching 10x better than anything else
 - Apple: proprietary technology and design 10x better than anything else
 - PayPal: beanie baby eBay sellers had no easy way to transfer money